Math Calculators

 $$x=\frac{-b±\sqrt{-4ac+b²}}{2a}$$

-1. As a result, we get a quadratic formula:
+1. As a result, we arrive at the standard quadratic formula:

 $$x=\frac{-b±\sqrt{b²-4ac}}{2a}$$

-• The sum of the two roots of the quadratic equation is
+• The sum of the two roots of a quadratic equation is always equal to

 $$\frac{-b}{a}$$

-Consequently, if the discriminant of the quadratic equation b²-4ac equals zero, you can find the only root of the equation as
+Consequently, if the discriminant b²-4ac equals zero, you can quickly find the single repeated root of the equation using

 $$\frac{-b}{2a}$$

-• The product of the two roots of the quadratic equation is
+• The product of the two roots of a quadratic equation is exactly equal to

 $$\frac{c}{a}$$

-• The term "quadratic" comes from the Latin word "quadratus", which means "square."
-The equation was called quadratic since the highest power of the variable is 2, i.e., the variable is "squared."
+• The term "quadratic" originates from the Latin word quadratus, which translates to "square."
+The equation earned this name because the highest power of the variable is 2, meaning the leading variable is "squared."

-• The quadratic formula in its present shape was described as early as 628 AD by the Indian mathematician Brahmagupta, who didn't use symbols but instead discussed the solution using words.
-Brahmagupta, however, described only one of the two possible solutions, omitting the important ± sign before the square root.
+• The quadratic formula in its present shape was documented as early as 628 AD by the brilliant Indian mathematician Brahmagupta.
+Interestingly, he didn't use modern symbols; instead, he explained the mathematical solution entirely in words.
+Brahmagupta also detailed only one of the two possible solutions, omitting the crucial ± sign before the square root.

-• When the value of the coefficient by the squared term, A, approaches zero, the graph of the corresponding parabola becomes flatter, eventually tending to become a straight line.
-When a=0, the equation becomes linear, and the graphical representation of it is obviously a straight line!
+• As the value of the leading coefficient, A, approaches zero, the graph of the corresponding parabola becomes progressively flatter, eventually tending toward a straight line.
+Naturally, when a=0, the equation simply drops to a linear equation, and its graph becomes a perfectly straight line!